Squeezing: from numerical to conceptual problems: The Mathieu Squeezing

-While the existing analytic expressions \cite{frenkel01} still did not offer the exact results, the above computer experiment shows that the phenomena of coordinate squeezing indeed can happen in the Paul's traps.
-Yet, our computer data describe only the hypothetical evolution in extremely `clean' field oscillations, without any laser cooling, nor any dissipative perturbations.
+While the analytic expressions \cite{frenkel01} could yield more exact results, our computer experiment in fact indicates that the phenomena of $q,p$--squeezing can happen in the Paul's traps.
+Yet, they concern only the extremely `clean' Paul oscillations, without any laser cooling (crucial for the experimental trapping techniques \cite{paul90}), nor any dissipative perturbations.
 Moreover, the squeezing effects described by matrices \eqref{eq:9} are volatile, materializing itself only in sharply defined time moments, which makes difficult the observation of the phenomenon in the oscillating trap fields.

-\section{The option of squeezed Fourier}
+\section{The Option of Squeezed Fourier}

-Mathematically, the simplest way to construct the quantum operations is to apply sequences of $\delta$-pulses interrupting some continuous evolution process ({\em e.g.} the free evolution, the harmonic oscillation, etc. \cite{mielnik13,ammann97,fernandez92,viola99,viola03}), though they are obviously limited by the difficulty of applying the sharp pulses of external fields.
-In case of squeezing, a more regular method could be to superpose some evolution incidents which belong to the equilibrium zone ({\bf I}) but their products do not.
-One of chances is to use the fragments of time independent oscillator Hamiltonians \eqref{eq:1} with the elastic forces $\beta = \kappa^2 =$ const, generating the 'symplectic rotations':
+Mathematically, one of the simplest ways to construct the quantum operations is to apply sequences of the external $\delta$-pulses interrupting some continuous evolution process ({\em e.g.} the free evolution, the harmonic oscillation, etc. \cite{ammann97,fernandez92,viola99,viola03}).
+However, the method is obviously limited by the practical impossibility of applying the $\delta$-pulses of the external fields.
+In case of squeezing, a more regular method could be to compose some evolution incidents which belong to the equilibrium zone ({\bf I}) but their products do not.
+One of chances is to use the fragments of time independent oscillator fields \eqref{eq:1} with the elastic forces $\beta = \kappa^2 = \text{const.}$, generating the symplectic rotations: